Internal Medicine Residency Program at Vassar Brothers Medical Center

 Will I be able to work with medical students?

 Yes!
-We have rotating MS3 and MS4 from Touro School of Osteopathic Medicine in Middletown rotating on many of the medicine rotation.
-There are also PA students from Marist College as well as MS4s who rotate from other medical schools.
+We have rotating MS3 and MS4 from Touro School of Osteopathic Medicine in Middletown rotating on many of the medicine rotations.
+We also have some visiting students from other medical schools.
+There are PA students from Marist College as well as MS4s who rotate from other medical schools.

 Do you have any rotations with 24-hour call?